IbrahimHashhash/IbrahimHashhash/README.md

 # 💻 Ibrahim's Profile

 ## 👋 Hi, I'm Ibrahim!
 I'm an AI enthusiast with a strong foundation in data science and software development.
-I have completed university courses in web development, data structures, databases, and software engineering, giving me solid experience in building software solutions.
+I have completed university courses in web development, data structures, algorithms, databases, and software engineering, giving me solid experience in building software solutions.

 I also took a data science course, where I learned essential tools like Pandas, NumPy, Matplotlib, Seaborn, and Scikit-Learn.
 Currently, I’m diving deeper into Machine Learning and Deep Learning to expand my AI expertise. 🚀